 The two storm types we see most:

 Summer pop-up convective storms (June–August).
 Small, fast, intense.
 Wind gusts can spike to 70+ mph in the worst cells, hail occasionally exceeds 1 inch.
 These are the storms that drop unexpected hail damage in pockets — your house gets hit, your neighbor two blocks over doesn't.
-The pop-up cells track over Cherokee Lake and intensify before hitting town.

 Hail-producing storms in Kingsport happen 2–4 times per decade with hailstones large enough to claim — say, ¾" or larger.
 Wind events with shingle damage happen most years.